angeligareta/XML-Project/README.md

 ## Compilation

-In order to compile, run the script 'process.sh', it will use a library called Saxon 9 stored in 'lib', get the xml schema from src/xml and start outputting the html as a result of the combination of XML, XSD and XSL.
+In order to compile, run the script [process.sh](process.sh), it will use a library called Saxon 9 stored in [lib](lib/), get the xml schema from src/xml and start outputting the html as a result of the combination of XML, XSD and XSL.

 ## Authors